project-hadron/discovery-capability/docs/source/introduction/overview.rst

 may not be included at all.
 On the other hand, a data pipeline is broader in that it is the entire process involved in transporting data from one location to another.

-Then what is a Capability pipeline?
+Then what is a capability pipeline?
 -----------------------------------
 Project Hadron for data processing has been built as a set of capabilities to handle the different types of processing data.
 These are Data Selection, Feature Engineering, Feature